An average trading volume for Ballard Power Systems Inc. (BLDP) has been steady over the recent period. - The Dwinnex

 Revenue Estimates

-17 analysts predict $26.46M in revenue for the current quarter.
+According to 17 analysts, the current quarter’s revenue is expected to be $26.46M.
 It ranges from a high estimate of $36.1M to a low estimate of $21M.
 As of the current estimate, Ballard Power Systems Inc.’s year-ago sales were $27.77M, an estimated decrease of -4.70% from the year-ago figure.
 For the next quarter, 17 analysts are estimating revenue of $31.49M, an increase of 10.10% over than the figure of -$4.70% in the same quarter last year.
 There is a high estimate of $38M for the next quarter, whereas the lowest estimate is $23.8M.

 A total of 20 analysts have provided revenue estimates for BLDP’s current fiscal year.
 The highest revenue estimate was $139M, while the lowest revenue estimate was $87.4M, resulting in an average revenue estimate of $103.11M.
 In the same quarter a year ago, actual revenue was $103.88M, down -0.70% from the average estimate.
 Based on 19 analysts’ estimates, the company’s revenue will be $144.97M in the next fiscal year.
 The high estimate is $210M and the low estimate is $94.2M.
 The average revenue growth estimate for next year is up 40.60% from the average revenue estimate for this year.